ShyAssassin/RhythmPy/README.md

 # Mania Bot
 A simple bot that plays mania for you im still working on this btw :p
+<a href="https://trello.com/b/IkrtUXl8/mania-bot">Click here for the roadmap and planned features</a>

 ## Supported Games
 - Quaver